emilyasterjones/emilyasterjones.github.io/_pages/dei.md

 I am co-chairing the 2021 Inhibition in the CNS Gordon Research Seminar.
 My co-chair (Lauren Hewitt) and I have worked hard to make the conference as diverse and inclusive as possible, as explained in detail [here](/grs/).

-I currently volunteer with [Project Short](https://www.project-short.com/vision.html)
+I currently volunteer with [Project Short](https://www.project-short.com/vision.html) and will be volunteering with the new [Stanford Summer Research Program](https://biosciences.stanford.edu/current-students/diversity/programs-for-students/ssrp-amgen-scholars-program/) for underrepresented students.

 ## Future Commitments
 * Calling out conferences I attend for lack of [racial diversity](https://twitter.com/EmilyAsterJones/status/1271228741906128896)